-Exert your power as the Lady of the house with our captivating Virgo Satin Kimono; no one will dare question you.
-This regal kimono exhibits full detailed lace sleeves and a satin tie wrap to complete your look.
+Exert your power as the Lady of the house with our captivating Virgo Satin Kimono.
+No one will dare question your power.
 This piece will become a staple around the house while you kick back, relax and binge watch Netflix with a glass of wine and a charcuterie board.

 You can find the pictured bodysuit here.

 NOTE: It’s important you go off measurements and not sizes as every brand is different.

 How to Wash Lingerie, Panties, Hosiery & Bras